owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 * Web server doesn't know when to rollback the test data

-To overcome these problems, we’ll apply a little trickery: we’ll make use of [dRuby][1] to directly control the lifecycle of transaction on the web server.
+To overcome these problems, we’ll need full control of the lifecycle of web server's database connection in tests.
+But how we are able to do this in a client-server architecture?

+[dRuby][1] to rescue!

 For those who are not familiar with it, dRuby is as the **Remote Method Invocation** to Java as to Ruby.
 It allows methods to be called in one Ruby process upon a Ruby object located in another Ruby process.
 [Here][7] is a good introduction to brush you up.

-dRuby is a perfect tool to control the lifecycle of web service's database connection ([ActiveRecord::Base.connection][2]) in our web services client tests.
+We’ll make use of dRuby to directly control the lifecycle of web service's database connection ([ActiveRecord::Base.connection][2]) in our web services client tests.
 To do that, we add the following code to web server's "config/environments/test.rb":